Kelly Greene: Biography

 Born in Richmond, Greene grew up in the community of Steveston and went to Hugh Boyd Secondary School.
 She attended the University of British Columbia, graduating with a bachelor of arts in 2002, then worked for accounting and banking firms.

 In 2016 she became involved in a local parent group against school closures in Richmond, leading her to consider entering politics.
 In the 2017 provincial election she ran for the NDP in Richmond-Steveston, placing second against incumbent Liberal candidate John Yap.
 She was then elected to the Richmond City Council in the 2018 municipal election.

 Greene contested the riding of Richmond-Steveston as an NDP candidate again in the 2020 provincial election, this time winning the seat by taking 52% of the vote, ahead of Liberal candidate Matt Pitcairn.
 On November 16, 2020, she resigned her city council role to become a member of the Legislative Assembly (MLA).
 She was named Parliamentary Secretary for the Environment by Premier John Horgan on November 26, 2020, supporting Minister of Environment and Climate Change Strategy George Heyman.

 On December 7, 2022 she was appointed Parliamentary Secretary for Fisheries and Aquaculture by Premier David Eby, supporting Minister of Water, Land and Resource Stewardship Nathan Cullen.

+On November 18, 2024, Greene was named Minister of Emergency Management and Climate Readiness.
+On September 22, 2026, Greene announced that she would not be seeking re-election in the October 2026 provincial election.